-Post authentication plugins perform additional processing at the end of the authentication process, but before the subject is authenticated.
+• Post authentication plugins perform additional processing at the end of the authentication process, but before the subject is authenticated.
 Post authentication plugins can, for example, store information about the authentication in the user's profile, or call another system for audit logging purposes.

-For more information, see "Creating a Post Authentication Plugin" in the Authentication and Single Sian-On Guide.
+For more information, see "Creating Post-Authentication Plugins for Chains" in the Authentication and Single Sign-On Guide.